iMESchelp!

 This tool allows manipulating numeric attributes by filtering observations based on certain criteria.
 The available options are:

-• Na.omit: Remove all cells that are empty (NAs) by checking this box.
+• Na.omit: Remove all rows with any empty (NAs) cells.

-• Match with: If checked, constrain the target Datalist to observations (IDs) from another Datalist.
+• Match IDs with Datalist: Constrain the target Datalist to observations (IDs) from another Datalist.

-• Filter by Factors: After clicking this option, a Filter Tree will be displayed, structured by the levels of the Factor-Attribute.
+• Filter by Factors: Filter observations using a tree structured by the levels of the Factor-Attribute.
 You can click on the nodes to expand and select the factor levels.
 This function is available for factors with fewer than 100 levels.

 7.4 Filter variables